zillyinc/MaterialTabs/README.md

 # MaterialTabs

-This repository is a private fork of a specific folder of https://github.com/material-components/material-components-ios located here: https://github.com/material-components/material-components-ios/tree/develop/components/Tabs, pinned at [v54.10.0](https://github.com/material-components/material-components-ios/releases/tag/v54.10.0).
+This repository is a fork of this specific folder https://github.com/material-components/material-components-ios/tree/v54.10.0/components/Tabs, pinned at [v54.10.0](https://github.com/material-components/material-components-ios/releases/tag/v54.10.0).

 ## Why this package was needed

-In the process of migrating our project to use only SPM, we had this dependency that has no intentions of supporting SPM.
+In the process of migrating our project to use only SPM, we had this dependency that [has no intentions of supporting SPM](https://github.com/material-components/material-components-ios/issues/7559#issuecomment-894375323).
 So this package was born with the intention to add SPM support to that dependency.

 ## How this package was created